cjbackman/cjbackman.com/content/on/getting-started.md

 ## Prelude

 At the time of writing, the content of this blog is not yet fully defined.
-It will likely be skewed toward technology, leadership, and the intersection of those, because they are frequently on my mind.
+It will likely be skewed toward technology, leadership, and the intersection of those because they are frequently on my mind.
 I'll strive for a _less is more_ approach, with short and crisp posts.

-While the content of the blog remains to be seen, I've a set of reasons why I want to try it out:
+While the content of the blog remains to be seen, I have a set of reasons why I want to try it out:

 - **Getting into the flow.** I enjoy writing, thus having a blog is a venue for me to achieve flow.
 - **Clearer thinking.** Writing is my preferred way to clarify my thoughts and reasoning.
 The process of formalizing ideas into text always leads to new learnings and a discovery of its own.